DSPG-2022/CED-Housing/Code/GatheringCode/README.md

-This folder contains all codes used for getting data from resources by coding languages.
+This folder contains all scripts used for getting data from resources by coding languages.